 ‘Love one another as I have loved you’

-where we celebrate and respect the diversity within our community and
+We will celebrate and respect the diversity within our community.

 Promoting British Values

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”